cindywe/RPGmaterialPlanner/README.md

 <br/>E.g. How many times do I have to clear stage 6 for upgrading to mage?

+8. How long does stage <an integer from 1 to 6> take?
+<br/>E.g. How long does stage 6 take?

 ### List of career:
 fighter, mage, knight